How to Cheer Yourself Up: 10 Gentle Ways to Feel Happier in Hard Times

 When Worry Crowds Out Joy

 It’s so easy to lose ourselves by caring too much about what others think.
 A thoughtless comment can send us spiraling into overthinking.
-A small setback can ignite a temper we regret later.
+A small setback can ignite a reaction we regret later.
 Our hearts only have so much space, and when worry takes up too much of it, joy struggles to find a way in.

 Learning to treat yourself with the same kindness you so freely give others is the foundation of a fulfilling life.
 It’s one of the most important positive mindset habits you can develop if you want to stay steady and grateful even in difficult seasons.
 When you nurture your own happiness, you’re less shaken by outside noise and more present for the people you love.